jcaillon/valet/tests.d/1102-self-build/results.approved.md

 == List of all the hidden commands ==

-self config     Open the configuration file of Valet with your default editor. self mock1      A command that only for testing valet core functions. self mock2      A command that only for testing valet core functions. self mock3      A command that only for testing valet core functions.
+self config     Open the configuration file of Valet with your default editor. self export     Returns a string that can be evaluated to have Valet functions in bash. self mock1      A command that only for testing valet core functions. self mock2      A command that only for testing valet core functions. self mock3      A command that only for testing valet core functions.